nodejs/Release/GOVERNANCE.md

 * Release process and tools.
 * Content for all releases.
-* Schedule for all release.
+* Schedule for all releases.
 * Contribution policy for the Release repository.
 * Conduct guidelines for the Working group.